dascritch/cpu-audio/README.md

 * <kbd>End</kbd> : to the end, finish playing, ev. skip to the sound in playlist
 * <kbd>Escape</kbd> : back to start, stop playing

+For handheld users, a long press on the timeline will show you a bench of buttons for a more precise navigation.

 HOW TO install
 --------------